progwise/george-ai/apps/typesense-cli/README.md

 ### Important Note

-The script `rebuild.collection.ts` will not delete the existing `scraped_web_pages_summaries` collection in Typesense, but it will upsert documents.
+- The script `rebuild.collection.ts` will not delete the existing `scraped_web_pages_summaries` collection in Typesense, but it will upsert documents.
 Use with caution.

+- The script `drop.collection.ts` will delete the `scraped_web_pages_summaries` collection in Typesense.
+Make sure to back up any necessary data before running this script.